 - Reverse Shoulder Replacement.
 During this procedure, the position of the ball and the socket in the shoulder joint are reversed.
 It’s especially helpful for people who have arthritis and a tear or other problem with their rotator cuff.

 - Resurfacing Shoulder Arthroplasty.
-The minimally invasive procedure a metal cap that’s similar to a thimble, is placed on the ball of the patient’s shoulder joint and the “cup” portion of the shoulder is resurfaced.
+In the minimally invasive procedure, a metal cap that’s similar to a thimble is placed on the ball of the patient’s shoulder joint and the “cup” portion of the shoulder is resurfaced.

-No matter what the cause, you should see SpecOrtho for treatment with any unexplained or serious shoulder pain.
-Call (803)548-6464 or schedule your appointment or request an appointment online.
+No matter what the cause, you should meet with the orthopaedic providers at SpecOrtho for treatment of any unexplained or serious shoulder pain.
+To schedule your consultation at our orthopaedic clinic in Fort Mill, SC, please call (803)548-6464 or request an appointment online.